-In 2020, the Pioneer Avenue Pavement Preservation Project updated all curb ramps to current ADA requirements, replaced crosswalk markings at Bartlett, Main, Svedlund, Kachemak, and Heathwith grooved-in thermoplastic; relocated the Svedlund crosswalk to make pedestrians more visible to drivers; relocated the Main Street crosswalk to align with the path on the south side of street; and repaired portions of the existing sidewalk to improve accessibility.
+During the 2020 Pioneer Avenue Pavement Preservation Project, all curb ramps were updated to current ADA requirements, crosswalk markings that were agreed to between DOT&PF and the City (at Bartlett, Main, Svedlund, Kachemak, and Heath) were replaced with grooved-in thermoplastic; the crosswalk at Svedlund was relocated to make pedestrians more visible to drivers; the crosswalk at Main Street was relocated to align with the path on the south side; and portions of the existing pathway which had significant cracking, making them difficult for wheelchairs to use, were replaced.

-DOT/PF completed the Lake Street Rehabilitation in 2021.
-While it did not include a pedestrian crosswalk at Grubstake, it does include curb ramps, warning signs, and electric conduits for a potential crosswalk system in a future project.
+DOT/PF completed design work for Lake Street Rehabilitation in 2020.
+While the design does not include a pedestrian crosswalk at Grubstake, it does include curb ramps, warning signs, and electric conduits for a potential crosswalk system in a future project.